-Eight consecutive semesters of English .
-40 SOCIAL STUDIES: Two semesters of World History; two semesters of U.S. History; One semester of U.S. Government; one semester of Econ/Civic MATHEMATICS: .
-30 SCIENCE: Four semesters of science required: one year Physical Earth Sc year Biological Life Science.
-PHYSICAL EDUCATION: .30 nigh school.
-FINE ARTS/FOREIGN LANGUAGE: Students must pass one year of a foreign language, art, music, or CTE class.
-NON-DEPARTMENTAL: One semester of Health and one semester of Keyboarding durir freshman year and two semesters of Senior Seminar in the seni ig the OTHER COURSES: As indicated by major course of study and student's life plan.
-TOTAL REQUIRED FOR GRADUATION: a) Students transferring into the District from another high school shall be awarded credits toward graduation based on courses completed elsewhere without penalty resulting from variation of local requirements.
+Eight consecutive semesters of English 40 SOCIAL STUDIES: Two semesters of World History; two semesters of U.S. History One semester of U.S. Government; one semester of Econ/Civid MATHEMATICS: 30 SCIENCE: Four semesters of science required: one year Physical Earth So year Biological Life Science.
+PHYSICAL EDUCATION: FINE ARTS/FOREIGN LANGUAGE: Students must pass one year of a foreign language, art, music, or CTE class.
+NON-DEPARTMENTAL: One semester of Health and one semester of Keyboarding during freshman year and two semesters of Senior Seminar in the sen ng the OTHER COURSES: As indicated by major course of study and student's life plan.
+TOTAL REQUIRED FOR GRADUATION: a) Students transferring into the District from another high school shall be